freenas/freenas-docs/userguide/plugins.rst

 services by providing two methods for installing additional software.

-:ref:`Plugins` allow the user to browse, install, and configure pre-packaged software from the GUI.
+:ref:`Plugins` allow the user to browse, install, and configure pre-packaged software from the |web-ui|.
 This method is easy to use, but provides a limited amount of available software.
 Each plugin is automatically installed into its own
 `FreeBSD jail <https://en.wikipedia.org/wiki/Freebsd_jail>`__.